-Last Updated on May 17, 2022
+Last Updated on July 4, 2023

-We all want to know Lifespan of an Australian Shepherds and want them to live as long as possible.
+We all want to know the Lifespan of an Australian Shepherds and want them to live as long as possible.
 Luckily, there are many ways you can help your Australian Shepherd live longer.

 Health Issues to Watch For

-Issues to watch for in Australian Shepherds:
+Issues To Watch For in Australian Shepherds:

 - Congenital deafness